Cleveland Clinic logo

 • Inflate the cuff until they don’t hear pulse sounds with a stethoscope or ultrasound wand.
 They can also use a pulse oximetry monitor to find pulse sounds.

-• Check the pressure while you’re exhaling.
+• Check the pressure while you’re breathing out.

 • Deflate the cuff a little more.